buildpacks/spec/platform.md

 - The image config's `Label` field has the label `io.buildpacks.stack.description` set to the description of the stack.
 - The image config's `Label` field has the label `io.buildpacks.stack.metadata` set to additional metadata related to the stack.

-A Stack build image MAY be a [valid builder](extensions/builder.md)
+A [builder](extensions/builder.md) MUST be an extension of a build image.

 ### Run Image